-Domke (2021) propose to use fits to multiple generated datasets to estimate the symmetrized KL-divergence between a distributional approximation to the correct posterior (e.g., Laplace or variational inference) and the true posterior.
+Both Grosse et al. (2016) and Domke (2021) proposed to use fits to multiple generated datasets to estimate the symmetrized KL-divergence between a distributional approximation to the correct posterior (e.g., Laplace or variational inference) and the true posterior.
+Cusumano-Towner and Mansinghka (2017) described a method to compute the symmetrized KL-divergence between a gold standard posterior and an approximate posterior.